“No One Ever Helped Me”

 Jacek soon followed his siblings’ footsteps and left the farm as well.
 He set off for the neighboring farms, hoping to get hired as an extra hand.
-He eventually managed to find a place, but was still required to sleep in the barn, though he was at least given a cot and bedding.
-Things continued this way for a couple of years for Jacek, during which time his hatred for Alfons grew.
-He was interrupted in his plots to get even with him, however, when Germany invaded Poland.
-Eventually, Jacked was captured and sent to work on a farm in Germany.
-He was thankful for this, however, as he initially feared he was to be sent to a concentration camp, or worse, conscripted into the German army.
+He eventually managed to find a place, but he was still required to sleep in the barn, though he was at least given a cot and bedding.
+Things continued this way for a couple of years, during which time Jacek’s hatred for Alfons grew.
+Before he could think of a way to get back at Alfons, however, Germany invaded Poland, and Jacek was capture and sent to work on a farm in Germany.
+He was thankful for this, however, as he initially feared he would be sent to a concentration camp, or worse, conscripted into the German army.

 Despite the fact that he was technically a prisoner, Jacek didn’t mind his time in Germany and says that he had better living conditions there than any he had ever enjoyed in Poland.
 When the Allies arrived to liberate them, he was reluctant to go back to Poland.
 He was eventually sent to various camps run by the Allies, and in one of them, he met a young woman by the name of Rozalia Salomon.
 The two of them married while still living in the camp, and for their honeymoon, they took a train ride through the German countryside because Jacek thought the scenery so beautiful.